 Every now and then, we start doing "A" and find interesting "B's".
 One of these “B” questions is the relationship between growth and cell shape in bacteria.
 This project was born as a summer research project for two undergrad students and one high-school student in 2009.
 Their pioneering fun work has been (completed by senior researchers and) published here:

-Bending stresses plastically deform growing bacterial cell walls
+1. Bending forces plastically deform growing bacterial cell walls

 Ariel Amir, Farinaz Babaeipour, Dustin McIntosh, David Nelson, and Suckjoon Jun